devtpc/Kafka02-Connect/README.md

 ## Create the expedia topic

-use `make createtopic-expedia` to create the expedia topic.
+Use `make createtopic-expedia` to create the expedia topic.
 The command internally uses this command:
 ```
 kubectl exec kafka-0 -- /bin/bash -c 'kafka-topics --bootstrap-server localhost:9092 --create --topic expedia --replication-factor 3 --partitions 3'
 ```
 Note, that we are creating 3 partitions, as we have 3 partitions in the original source files.

 Normally, when not using `Makefile` this command is executed in two steps.
-First we open a terminal in one of the a cluster's node:
+First we open a terminal in one of the cluster's nodes:
 ```
 kubectl exec -it kafka-0 -- /bin/bash
 ```